BillJr99/APCSA/_pages/Activities/activity-iteration2.md

         ]]></script>
       title: The <code>while</code> Loop with User Input
       questions:
-        - Why isn’t the code example from the first model written as a do loop?
-How might this result in telling someone to “play outside” while it is raining?
+        - "Why isn’t the code example from the first model written as a do loop?
+How might this result in telling someone to \"play outside\" while it is raining?"
 tags:
   - iterations